logo for nutrition-and-you.com

 Health benefits of Tomato

-• The antioxidants present in tomatoes are found to be protective against many cancers including colon, prostate, breast, endometrial, lung, and pancreatic cancers.
+2. The antioxidants in tomatoes are scientifically proven to be protective against cancers like colon, prostate, breast, endometrial, lung, and pancreatic tumors.

-• They are good source of antioxidant vitamin-C; consumption of foods rich in vitamin C helps body develop resistance against infectious agents and scavenge harmful free radicals.
+8. Additionally, they are also a good source of antioxidant vitamin-C (provide 21% of recommended daily levels per 100 g); consumption of foods rich in vitamin-C helps the body develop resistance against infectious agents and scavenge harmful free radicals.

-• Fresh tomato is very rich in potassium.
-Potassium in an important component of cell and body fluids, helps controlling heart rate and blood pressure.
+9. Fresh tomato is very rich in potassium.
+100 g contains 237 mg of potassium and just 5 mg of sodium.
+Potassium is an important component of cell and body fluids that helps regulate heart rate and blood pressure caused by sodium.

 See the table below for in depth analysis of nutrients: